williamchun1999/kea/README.md

 However, we are fetching for the logged in user's information in all pages, so utilizing the React Context API for just a simple user information state would reduce the amount of refetching.
 Other optimizations include enabling pagination for user's friends for scalability of the application.

+Cyclic enabled continuous deployment for our application as well, so that any changes in our main branch will be sent to production and available to users immediately.

 ## Lessons Learned: